SCENE 01 / WIRELESS AUDIO SYSTEMS

 Wireless audio on South Africa shoots is coordinated against the RF spectrum regulated by ICASA, supporting reliable multi-channel radio mic and IFB systems from Cape Town Film Studios stages to busy urban and event locations.

 Here is how this works in practice.
-We supply wireless audio systems and the sound crews to run them for productions across South Africa, covering radio microphones, wireless boom links, IFB and comms.
-Our sound recordists scan the RF environment at each location, set up frequencies to avoid trouble, and deploy multi-channel digital wireless systems for productions that need many simultaneous radio mics, from large ensemble scenes to multi-presenter live events.
+We supply wireless audio systems and the sound crews to run them for shoots across South Africa, covering radio microphones, wireless boom links, IFB and comms.
+Our sound recordists scan the RF environment at each location, set up frequencies to avoid trouble, and deploy multi-channel digital wireless systems for shoots that need many simultaneous radio mics, from large ensemble scenes to multi-presenter live events.
 Wireless audio is central to the country's busy commercial and broadcast sector.
-Our teams are practised at managing dense channel counts under pressure.
+Our teams are used at managing dense channel counts under pressure.
 South Africa's twelve official languages mean radio mics often carry multilingual dialogue.
 Our recordists handle each performance with equal care.

 Here is the breakdown.
-Wireless audio in South Africa operates within an RF range covered by the Independent Communications Authority of South Africa, ICASA, and our sound teams set up frequencies in compliance with the ready bands at each location.
-Urban centres such as Johannesburg, Cape Town and Pretoria have congested RF environments where careful scanning and coordination are key, while remote locations in the Karoo and the bushveld are cleaner but bring their own range and terrain considerations.
+Wireless audio in South Africa operates within a RF range covered by the Independent Communications Authority of South Africa, ICASA, and our sound teams set up frequencies in compliance with the ready bands at each location.
+Urban centres such as Johannesburg, Cape Town and Pretoria have congested RF environments where careful scanning and planning are key, while remote locations in the Karoo and the bushveld are cleaner but bring their own range and terrain considerations.
 ATA carnets are accepted for any imported wireless gear.
 English is the working language of the sound crew.

 FAQ